At-Home Workouts: 5 Ways to Make Working Out at Home Work for YouMarch 27, 2020 - Katie McCallum

 If you're just starting out with exercising, try walking for 15 minutes a day, increasing the time by 10 to 15 minutes every few days.
 Keep in mind, exercise should be challenging, but not so strenuous to the point of overdoing it.
 Listen to your body and adjust your workouts as needed.

-Don't skip the basics: hydrate, warm up and stretch
+And don't skip the exercise basics: hydrate, warm up and stretch